Numerical approximations to invariant measures of hybrid stochastic differential equations with superlinear coefficients via the backward Euler-Maruyama method: Numerical simulations

+The left plot of Figure \ref{fig:r} depicts a sample path of the Markov chain $r(t)$ and the right plot shows the visits to each state of that sample path.

-Due to Theorem \ref{theo:1.2}, there exists a unique invariant measure for the BEM method.
-Fig.~\ref{fig:3} depicts the trajectory of the Markov chain.The empirical density functions at different time points, as depicted in the left plot of Fig.~\ref{fig:main}, offer valuable insights into our study.
-At $t = 0.05$, $t = 0.1$, and $t = 0.3$, the shapes of the empirical density functions are notably distinct.
-However, when we look at $t = 2$ and $t = 10$, the empirical density functions become much more similar.
+1000 sample paths of the equation in Example \ref{ex:1} are simulated.
+The empirical densities at different time points are displayed in the left plot of Figure \ref{fig:main}.
+At $t = 0.1$, $t = 0.3$, and $t = 0.5$, the shapes of the empirical density functions are notably distinct.
+However, when we look at $t = 20$ and $t = 30$, the empirical density functions become much more similar.
 This similarity implies the existence of an invariant measure for the system.

-From the right plot of Fig.~\ref{fig:main}, the empirical marginal densities both at $t=40$ but with different initial value $-5,5,15$ are virtually identical, indicating loss of dependence on the initial state and uniqueness of the invariant measure.
+In the right plot of Figure \ref{fig:main}, the empirical densities at $t=40$ for different initial value $X(0)=-5,5,15$ are drawn.
+The virtual identity of those three curves illustrates the uniqueness of the invariant measure.